jonasdevries/darwin/README.md

 #### Deployment related questions

-x What about jsp files in WAR?
+- What about jsp files in WAR?